onierstrasz/Recipes/oliebollen.md

 Last update: 2002-10-19

 2020-12-23
-Put dough in oven with light on to rise.
+Put dough in oven with light on to rise or at 35°.
 (Half portion.)

-Heat oil on induction range at 6.
-Alternate between 5 and 6 to maintain heat.
+Put 2 l oil in medium large pan.
-Made a half portion, but had to add sone extra milk.
+Heat oil on induction range at 5 with lid on.
+Use front left burner.
-Also took 90" for the dough to rise sufficiently.
+After adding first batch, raise to 6, or alternate between 5 and 6.

-Used large pan and nearly 3 l of oil.
+For a half portion, add some extra milk.
-Next time use smaller pan and 2 litres.
+Takes 90" for the dough to rise sufficiently.

 ![Oliebollen](images/oliebollen.jpeg)